joelhawksley/identity/components/slides.md

 end
 ```

+^ let's write a monkey patch!

-^ a monkey patch will get us unblocked for now.
+^ Is everyone familiar with what a monkey patch is?

+^ So in our monkey patch:

 ^ S we'll re-define #render,